-Here is a passage for practicing IELTS Reading Skills.
+Here is a passage for the IELTS reading test.
 Solve the questions and find the strategy for solving the passage at the end of the page.

 - Time is of the essence in the academic reading test, so always make sure you finish solving the exercise in 6 mins.

 - Do not take external help, this exercise is to help you evaluate your skills for the IELTS reading test.

-- Do not look at the answers section till you have finished answering the questions yourself in the IELTS reading practice test.
+- Do not look at the answers section until you have finished answering the questions yourself in the IELTS reading practice test.

 - There are 5 parts to the exercise, all are compulsory.